awsdocs/amazon-lexv2-developer-guide/doc_source/deploying-messaging-platform.md

 **Note**
 When storing your Facebook, Slack, or Twilio configurations, Amazon Lex V2 uses AWS Key Management Service sustomer master keys \(CMK\) to encrypt information\.
 The first time that you create a channel to one of these messaging platforms, Amazon Lex V2 creates a default CMK \(`aws/lex`\) in your AWS account or you can select your own CMK\.
 Amazon Lex V2 supports only symmetric keys\.

-When a messaging platform sends a request to Amazon Lex V2 it includes platform\-specific information as a request attribute to you Lambda function\.
+When a messaging platform sends a request to Amazon Lex V2 it includes platform\-specific information as a request attribute to your Lambda function\.
 Use this attribute to customize the way that your bot behaves\.
 For more information, see [Setting request attributes](context-mgmt-request-attribs.md)\.

 **Common request attribute**